SeloSlav/hypercycle/README.md

 Believe it or not, it doesn't take a giant factory to offer this kind of platform.
 Firms with as few as 10 employees are capable of providing customization services for both common and niche products alike, such as swimwear (http://www.postcardswimwear.com/) or racing drone skins (http://www.droneskinz.com), but often lack the technological means to deliver the product creation portion of their fulfillment service to their customers, i.e. their front-end application.
 This is why I created the Hypercycle social network, to help manufacturers of customized goods build up and leverage their own communities of artists, designers, and promoters to grow their brand.
 By constrast, brands that lack manufacturing capacity themselves can tap into various order fulfillment APIs, such as Printful's Orders API (https://www.theprintful.com/docs/orders) to sell customizable products without having to own a printer or understand the technical details of the order fulfillment process.

-Currently, monetization is limited to native Facebook advertisements and clothing purchases.
-Until further notice, almost 100% of all proceeds are directly reinvested into Hypercycle software and product development.
-If you love Hypercycle and want to buy us some coffee, send some beans this a-way: https://www.paypal.me/hypercycle

 | ![alt tag](http://www.elgami.com/images/hypercycle-car.jpg) |
 |-----------------------------------------------------------------------------|
 | Why stop at clothing?
 Hypercycle Supercar designed by <a href="https://ca.linkedin.com/in/parker-langlois-02592bb5">Parker Langlois</a> |